Winchcombe meteorite: Recovery

-Subsequently, a family found a pile of dark stones and powder on the driveway of their home in Winchcombe.
+Subsequently, the Wilcock family found a pile of dark stones and powder on the driveway of their home in Winchcombe.
 They had heard a sound at the time when the meteorite hit but did not investigate outside until the morning; upon discovering the fragments, they placed them in a bag and these were taken to London for analysis.
 In total 319 g of material was collected from their driveway and lawn.

 In the following days further fragments were found nearby, including the largest single stone from the meteorite found on farmland and weighing 152 g, but this split in two during recovery.

 On 21 March 2021, meteorite hunter Chris Casey found a 12 g half stone on a grass verge in Woodmancote.
 This was followed by another find of 17.5 g on 23 March 2021 in Bishop's Cleeve.
 On 25 March 2021, Casey and Luther Jackson found a 19.2 g stone in Bishop's Cleeve and on 1 April 2021, Jackson, while hunting with Casey and Graham Ensor, found a fragmented 5.2 g stone on a Bishop's Cleeve footpath.

 The total amount recovered stands at 602 g, comprising hundreds of pieces.

 On 8 September 2021, 1 m2 of the indented section of asphalt driveway where the meteorite landed was removed and taken to London's Natural History Museum.

 Pieces of the Winchcombe meteorite are now part of a display in the Winchcombe Museum, which tells the story of its origins, unexpected arrival and its scientific significance.